GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/04.331-340/09.Walk-in-the-Light/docs.md

 ---
+title: |
-title: 339.
-Walk in the Light
+    339. Walk in the Light - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 339.
+Walk in the Light.
+Walk in the light! so shalt thou know  That fellowship of love  His Spirit only can bestow  Who reigns in light above,  Who reigns in light above.
+    keywords:  |
-    keywords: Church Hymnal, Walk in the Light, Walk in the light! so shalt thou know,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Walk in the Light, Walk in the light! so shalt thou know.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 339. WALK IN THE LIGHT
+####  Church Hymnal 1941,

 ```txt
 1.